 The practice had quality assurance processes to encourage learning and continuous improvement.
 These included audits of dental care records, X-rays and infection prevention and control.
 They had clear records of the results of these audits and the resulting action plans and improvements.
+However improvements could be made in regards to the frequency of some audits.
+For example there had been gap of two years between infection control audits.
+The provider told us they would ensure that audits were undertaking more regularly in the future.

 The principal dentist showed a commitment to learning and improvement and valued the contributions made to the team by individual members of staff.
-The whole staff team had annual appraisals.
+The dental nurses and receptionists had annual appraisals.
 They discussed learning needs, general wellbeing and aims for future professional development.
 We saw evidence of completed appraisals in the staff folders.